 So let’s break those down and compare the most popular video hosting options for SMBs, just like you.

-1. Build awareness of my brand (and drive traffic to my website)
+1. Build awareness of your brand (and drive traffic to your website)

 I start with this goal first, because it’s a major differentiator between video hosts.

 Consider what type of video content you have in your possession and what you plan on making.

 If your content is specific to your product, service, or brand, and is meant to convert viewers (you may call this consideration or decision content), it likely should live on your website.

 But, if your content is meant to appeal to and educate a large audience on your brand and drive awareness, it should probably live elsewhere.

 Regardless of your market size, you likely can reach a large segment of your target audience using these platforms.

 Plus, they also have algorithms designed to show users new, relevant videos.
 That means they’re actively trying to get videos in front of interested audiences.

 In most instances, YouTube is the best move for B2B or B2C awareness because it’s not just a social media platform, but it’s also the world’s second-largest search engine touting a sophisticated search and discovery algorithm.